Collagen protein has become super popular, but what do you need to know about collagen and what side effects might it have?

 Collagen, an insoluble protein produced in the bodies of animals, is the main component of connective tissue and cartilage.
 It can be found in high quantities of muscle tissue as well, where it contributes to muscle elasticity.
 Commercial collagen protein is generally sourced from bovine, although you can also find sources from fish now too.
 Collagen is extracted by cooking cartilaginous animal materials like bones, connective tissue, and skin.
 Therefore, collagen protein is not appropriate for those following a strict vegetarian or vegan diet, and those who are kosher.

-2. Collagen is a great source of protein
+2. Collagen is a good source of protein, but it is not complete

-Collagen can be a great source of protein for those that are not strict vegetarian, vegan, or kosher.
-By volume, collagen is almost purely protein.
-The amino acids in collagen protein are very beneficial in many ways.
+Collagen can be a good source of protein for those that are not strict vegetarian, vegan, or kosher.
+By volume, collagen is almost purely protein, although it is not a complete protein.
 One tablespoon of collagen contains about 6-7 grams of protein, which is quickly absorbed into the bloodstream.

 3. Collagen can be sourced from CAFO animals unless labeled pasture-raised